coshx/hackathons/README.md

  to get a little messy, especially with coordinating data between tabs.
 This is a perfect use-case for a client-side MVC framework, so the next version will need to use something like ember.

+ Similarly, a future version should also use some proper RBAC tool like cancan, rather than custom before_filters (although using custom filters, and a simple omniauth mechanism did feel quite liberating).